 - Patience is a virtue.
 If an employee seems distracted or misses a deadline, tee up your communication with them about the issue with, “I noticed you didn’t upload the PowerPoint for this week’s presentation.
 Can I do anything to help?”

 - Celebrate barking dogs and cameo appearances by children.
 While these interruptions would be considered “unprofessional” in the workplace, when employees are juggling work and family simultaneously, they need reassurances that their less-than-ideal working conditions are not a reflection of their professionalism.
-Expecting these interruptions not to occur is not only unrealistic but creates stress.
-A clip of a weather person went viral because her infant son walked in front of the camera and clung to her leg as she was on-air.
-Instead of ignoring him, she did what any mother would do, she picked him up, comforted him and looked in the camera, and shared, “he’s walking now.”
+Expecting these interruptions not to occur is not only unrealistic but also creates stress.
+A clip of a weather person went viral because her infant son walked in front of the camera and clung to her leg as she was on air.
+Instead of ignoring him, she did what any mother would do, She picked him up, comforted him looked at the camera, and shared, “he’s walking now.”
 Instead of being unprofessional, it was the exact opposite.

-- Develop ways to have fun as a team, share funny memes, video clips – the types of things people would share if they were in the same office.
+- Develop ways to have fun as a team, and share funny memes and video clips – the types of things people would share if they were in the same office.